 The recent latency “test” between Avi and NGINX Plus is especially disingenuous, for several reasons:

 - Apples vs. Oranges.
-The Avi load balancer has many enterprise-grade features, including advanced telemetry and observability, which are compute-intensive.
-NGINX doesn’t have those features, so you’re flying blind.
+The Avi load balancer has many enterprise-grade features, including advanced telemetry and observability for better application analytics, which are compute-intensive.
+NGINX features do not include this, so you’re flying blind.
 The test performs as you would expect when you constrain a more advanced, compute-intensive solution to the resource requirements of a lightweight load balancer.

 - Pets (NGINX) vs. Cattle (Avi).
 NGINX implements the legacy approach to load balancing that requires care and feeding for each of their instances, which is why they need to highlight the performance of a single instance.
 Avi is a load balancing fabric.
 We value the performance of the whole, which is greater than the sum of our individual service engines.
 Only Avi can automate horizontal scale seamlessly.
 This allows us to support the world’s largest deployments in financial services, e-commerce, and tech.
 And when right-sized appropriately (see my previous point), Avi is the only solution that lets customers have their cake and eat it too.